mateuszroth/blog/source/_posts/React/React-Hooks-introduction-and-API-pitfalls.md

 date: 2019-12-01 10:00:00
 ---

-- Hooks are **a new addition in React 16.8**.
+* Hooks are **a new addition in React 16.8**.
 They let you use state and other React features without writing a class.
+* Hooks allow you to reuse stateful logic without changing your component hierarchy.
+* Without hooks mutually related code that changes together gets split apart different lifecycle methods.
+Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods.

 ## React Hooks advantages
 * hooks are **easier to test** (as separated functions) and make the code look cleaner/easier to read (i.e. less LOCs)